 “Effective fall safety can prevent tragedies like this whilst a company guarantees the proper use of legally required lifesaving protection,” stated OSHA Area Director David McGuan in a declaration.
 “An ongoing refusal to comply with the regulation exposes other personnel to probably fatal or disabling accidents.
 Employers can’t avoid their responsibility to ensure a secure and healthful paintings website online.”

-Alan Loignon, 30, a longtime Purvis roofing employee and Purvis’ half of brother, fell to his dying Dec.
-Thirteen, 2018, from a 3rd-tale roof on Munjoy Hill in Portland as he attempted to climb down a ladder onto a scaffolding platform, OSHA said in its investigative record.
+Alan Loignon, 30, a longtime Purvis roofing employee and half-brother, fell to his death Dec.
+13, 2018, from a 3rd-tale roof on Munjoy Hill in Portland as he attempted to climb down a ladder onto a scaffolding platform, OSHA said in its investigative record.

-Under federal OSHA hints, any company whose work is uncovered to a drop of greater than 6 feet wherein there is no guardrail is needed to make sure employees use fall protection, whether or not through personal protection harnesses, trap nets, or other fall-arresting structures.
+Under federal OSHA guidelines, any company whose work is exposed to a drop of greater than 6 feet, where there is no guardrail, is required to ensure employees use fall protection, whether or not through personal protection harnesses, trap nets, or other fall-arresting structures.

-Among other violations, OSHA levied the maximum high-quality of $132,598 for each of the thirteen people gift at the Munjoy Hill job web page and another in Old Orchard Beach who were no longer included through fall-arresting structures required by using the law.
+Among other violations, OSHA levied the maximum high-quality of $132,598 for each of the thirteen people gift at the Munjoy Hill job site and another in Old Orchard Beach who were no longer protected fall-arresting structures required by law.